collinssswm/collinssswm/README.md

 ---

 ## 🎉 What I’m Into
-- 🏀 Basketball (air dribbles only 😏)
+- 🏀 Basketball
-- 🎵 Music (from chill lo-fi to head-banging rock 🤘)
+- 🎵 Music (from chill lo-fi to cool amapiano)
 - 🌍 Contributing to open source (and occasionally causing chaos)
-- 📚 Learning the next shiny thing (and side-eyeing the old ones 🙄)
+- 📚 Learning the next thing

 ---

 ## 🤝 Let’s Chat